 If your kid was fortunate enough to receive some money during the holidays from a generous grandparent or family friend, it’s worth using the moment to help them learn some basics around saving (and spending).
-Holiday money gifts provide a great opportunity to start putting cash into context.
+Holiday money gifts provide a great opportunity to start putting cash into context, and these five tips can help get you going.

 1. Start teaching the value of a dollar.